-- BL 1: To ensure that a balanced approach is taken to the development of the county's peat resources and the restoration of cutaway bogs, in order to minimise the negative impact on biodiversity and the archaeological and cultural heritage of the county. - BL 2: To seek a balance between maximising the peat extraction potential of the county, whilst ensuring protection and conservation of bogland habitats.
-Limiting extraction to those bogland areas currently under development will help to minimise impacts by localising effects and thus protect the bog landscape character areas within the county. - BL 3: To take a balanced approach to the re-development of cutaway bogs.
-Large portions of cutaway bog should be developed as areas for wildlife, biodiversity, conservation and their amenity value, whilst other portions can be utilised for economic uses such as grassland, forestry and wind energy, subject to all planning and environmental considerations being met. - BL 4: To liaise with Bord na Mona, the Irish Peatland Conservation Council, Coillte, National Parks and Wildlife Service of the Department of the Environment, Heritage and Local Government, to ensure the sustainable use of cutaway bogland, with due consideration given to their ecological and amenity value. - BL 5: To seek a Hydrological Report which will also incorporate Flood Risk Assessment in accordance with the Planning Guidelines "The Planning System and Flood Risk Management (2009)" for significant developments within boglands so as to ensure that the quality of ground or surface water is assessed and mitigation measures identified This assessment should address the issue of ground and slope stability. - BL 6: To support the development of the peatlands within the county for appropriate alternative uses, subject to environmental considerations and nature designations
+- BL 1: To ensure that a balanced approach is taken to the development of the county's peat resources and the restoration of cutaway bogs, in order to minimise the negative impact on biodiversity and the archaeological and cultural heritage of the county. - BL 2: To seek a balance between the peat extraction potential of the county, whilst ensuring the protection and conservation of bogland habitats.
+Limiting extraction to those bogland areas currently under development will help to minimise impacts by localising effects and thus protect the bog landscape character areas within the county. - BL 3: To take a balanced approach to the re-development of cutaway bogs recognising their significant landscape, environmental and heritage value.
+Future development seek to conserve cutaway bogs and maximise their potential for wildlife, biodiversity, conservation and amenity in the first instance, whilst the potential for economic uses such as grassland, forestry and renewable energy in some circumstances is acknowledged, subject to the protection of the environment and landscape character.
+BL 4:

+To liaise with Bord na Mona, the Irish Peatland Conservation Council, Coillte, National Parks and Wildlife Service of the Department of the Environment, Community and Local Government, to ensure the sustainable use of cutaway bogland, with due consideration given to their ecological and amenity value. - BL 5: To seek a Hydrological Report which will also incorporate Flood Risk Assessment in accordance with the Planning Guidelines "The Planning System and Flood Risk Management (2009)" for significant developments within boglands so as to ensure that the quality of ground or surface water is assessed and mitigation measures identified.
+This assessment should address the issue of ground and slope stability. - BL 6: To support the development of the peatlands within the county for appropriate alternative uses, subject to environmental considerations and nature designations - BL 7: To recognise the potential and support the appropriate development of eco tourism developments based on the unique characteristics and biodiversity of bogland in Kildare.